Hotelsnl/standards/README.md

 ln -s ~/standards/Hotelsnl/hooks/pre-commit
 ```

+To ignore the pre-commit hook you can append `--no-verify` to the commit command

 If there is already pre-commit hook in your project you can append the contents of the pre-commit
 hook to that file.